-1. Social and Behavioral Science.
-This Field of Emphasis will involve a a.
-A minimum of 22 units of core courses from at least two different disciplines to be distributed as follows: 8 units of introductory courses from at least two of the stated disciplines: Anthropology, Behavioral Sciences, Political Science,
+- A. A minimum of 22 units of core courses from at least two different disciplines to be distributed as follows: - 1.
+8 units of introductory courses from at least two of the stated disciplines: - a.
+Anthropology e.
+Psychology - b.
+Applied Behavioral Sciences f.
+Sociology - c.
+Biology

-Psychology, Sociology.